apache/incubator-devlake-website/docs/Plugins/gitlab.md

 ## Summary

-This plugin gathers data from `GitLab` to display information to the user in `Grafana`.
+This plugin collects GitLab data through [API](https://docs.gitlab.com/ee/api/).
+It then computes and visualizes various DevOps metrics from the GitLab data.
 It helps tech leads, QA and DevOps engineers, and project managers to answer questions such as:

 - How long does it take for your codes to get merged?
 - How much time is spent on code review?